Article

 Buy local and support small business

-Since the 2020 pandemic, supporting local business has become more important and easier than ever.
+Supporting local business has become easier than ever.
 Local stores, whether you shop online or face-to-face, can often have unique and creative products and a personal touch that you may not be able to find elsewhere.
 It’s easy to find new small businesses through social media and dedicated websites like Etsy.

 Plus, you get the warm and fuzzies, knowing you’re contributing back into your local community through your purchase.